 Day 4: Kinabatangan River Cruise

-If you'd prefer to stay in Sandakan or Sepilok another night and still join in on a Kinabatangan River Cruise, then it's possible to arrange a day trip online here.
+If you'd prefer to stay in Sandakan or Sepilok another night and still join in on a Kinabatangan River Cruise, then it's possible to arrange a day trip online.

 Once you're in Sukau, your lodge will be able to organize as many wildlife-spotting river cruises as you'd like.
-Typically, they have a sunrise, sunset and night cruise, where you'll have the chance to spot wild proboscis monkeys, orangutans, pygmy elephants, leaf monkeys, crocodiles, hornbills and many, many more.
+Typically, they have a sunrise, sunset, and night cruise, where you'll have the chance to spot wild proboscis monkeys, orangutans, pygmy elephants, leaf monkeys, crocodiles, hornbills, and many, many more amazing animals.

-If I had to pick the number one best thing to do in Sabah Borneo, then a Kinabatangan river cruise would easily make the top.
+If I had to pick the number one best thing to do in Sabah Borneo, then a Kinabatangan river cruise would easily make the top spot.
 Being privileged enough to be able to see the incredible biodiversity of this river system is something that I'll never forget.

 I'd also recommend staying in Sukau so that you can experience a night cruise and the incredible rainforest sounds at night time.
 The lodge I stayed at (RB Lodge) is located right on the bank of the river, which really makes you feel like you're getting the most authentic Bornean jungle experience possible.